Zine El Abidine Ben Ali: International characterisations

-Ben Ali's government was considered to have one of the worst human rights records in the world, and largely bucked the trend toward greater democracy in Africa.
-His regime was dictatorial, and massively repressive, especially towards the conclusion of his 23-year iron grip on the country.
-It was deemed authoritarian and undemocratic by international human rights groups such as Amnesty International, Freedom House, and Protection International.
+Ben Ali's government was considered to have one of the worst human rights records in the world.
+It largely bucked the trend toward greater democracy in Africa.
+The level of repression became particularly severe during what would be the last decade of his rule.
+Ben Ali's government was deemed dictatorial, authoritarian and undemocratic by international human rights groups such as Amnesty International, Freedom House, and Protection International.
 They criticised Tunisian officials for not observing international standards of political rights and interfering with the work of local human rights organisations.
 In The Economist's 2010 Democracy Index, Tunisia was classified as an authoritarian regime, ranking 144th out of 167 countries studied.
 In 2008, in terms of freedom of the press, Tunisia was ranked 143 out of 173.

-Ousted from the presidency
+Revolution and overthrow

 In response to the protests, Ben Ali declared a state of emergency, dissolved the government on 14 January 2011, and promised new legislative elections within six months.
 However, events moved quickly, and it appears the armed forces and key members of the legislature had lost confidence in Ben Ali and had decided to take steps of their own.
 With power slipping from Ben Ali's grasp, prime minister Mohamed Ghannouchi announced that he would act as head of state during the president's "temporary" absence.
 With the army surrounding the Presidential Palace in Tunis, Ben Ali and close members of his family hastily left and headed to Laouina airport (annexed to the Tunis–Carthage International Airport).
 The military allowed Ben Ali's plane to take off, immediately after which the Tunisian airspace was closed.
 The presidential plane then left for Jeddah, Saudi Arabia.
 Subsequent reports in the media rumoured that Ben Ali was seeking protection in either France or Malta, although a Tunisian pilot who was involved in the arrangement of the flight stated that the plan was "to fly directly to Jeddah", which is also supported by recordings released by the BBC in 2022.
 Ben Ali and his family were accepted by King Abdullah to live in Saudi Arabia under the condition that he should keep out of politics.
 Ben Ali and his family went to exile in Jeddah, the same city where Idi Amin, the late dictator of Uganda, lived in exile until his death in 2003 after being removed from power in 1979 at the end of the Uganda–Tanzania War.

 Other close associates and family members who attempted to leave the country via Tunis-Carthage were prevented from doing so by the army, which had seized the airport.